-Myth: Two women a week are killed by their partner or ex-partner.
+Myth: In the UK, two women a week are killed by their partner or ex-partner.

 There are around 16 men killed by their partner/ex-partner.

 The figure of 63/year is also the lowest figure on record.
 Why are women’s groups not celebrating this?

 The risk is actually very low

 Yes, 63 deaths are awful.
 However, there are around 20 million male partners in the UK.
 This means that the chances of a women being killed by their male partner/ex-partner are 63/20,000,000 or 1 in over 300,000 or 3 in a million.

 Driving a car is far more dangerous.
 For comparison:

 - killed by male partner: 3/million